retry51776/notes/business/business.md

 **409A**
 > 409A is an independent appraisal of the fair market value (FMV) of a private company's common stock

-reserve Perfer stock for employee
+reserve Prefer stock for employee

 Evergreen Stock proposal -> equity compensation plan